 3. Do not lower your professional standards.

-A product manufactured in Russia should not be worse than an analogous Western one.
+Products made in Russia should not be worse than those made abroad.

 5. Take a break from Russia occasionally.

-Change your place of work, or at least go away on holiday.
+Change your place of work or at least go away on holidays.

-— You open up new directions of development for your clients.
+— You open up new areas for development for your clients.
 What do you offer them in the Russian market?

-For example, in the banking sphere, our anchor client was Sberbank, where we were involved in the creation and introduction of new models of credit processes.
-This was a whole list of projects which we carried out over a period of several years.
+For example, our anchor client in the banking sphere was Sberbank.
+We contributed to creation and introduction of new models of credit processes.
+This involved a whole list of projects which we carried out over a period of several years.

-In the retail field, we are continuing to work with one of the leading food retailers.
-Several projects have been put into effect here involving a complete restructuring of their logistics chain, including ordering, storage and layouts for the shops.
-As for the manufacturing field, here we have also had projects, But we have not yet set ourselves the target of conquering this market.
-Our approach is as follows: we give the company’s partners quite a lot of freedom in how, where and with what clients they work.
-We expect our partners in Germany, Britain or France to express a desire to work in Russia themselves.
-If a partner has an appetite for Russia, he will come here and start contacting clients.
-Then we shall join in and help him develop his project.
+In retail we are continuing to work with one of the leading grocery retailers.
+We’ve implemented several projects in this area that involved full transformation of their supply chain, including ordering, warehousing and store format development.
+As for production, we also had projects there, but we do not aim at taking on this market.
+Our approach is as follows: the company’s partners have substantial freedom in choosing the clients and locations.
+We expect our partners in Germany, UK or France to express a desire to work in Russia.
+If partners have an appetite for Russia, they will come here and contact the clients.
+Then we shall join in and help them develop the project.

-Already this year, I see a certain animation, a rising interest in the Russian market.
-Again, it helps us that Russia never disappeared from the radar of the Oliver Wyman management.
-Even if the number of projects in Russia was reduced as against what we had been doing before the crisis, no-one intends to leave Russia out of account.
-Of course it is too early to say that the pendulum has started swinging the other way.
-It is suspended in expectation.
-And political events in the West, and the fact that the Russian economy has demonstrated surprising stability in crisis conditions, cannot fail to influence the attitude of Western colleagues to Russia.
-They are coming more and more to believe that the Russian market is ready for growth.
+This year I’ve already started noticing certain signs of recovery and growing interest in the Russian market.
+Even though the number of projects in Russia has reduced compared to the pre-crisis situation, nobody is going to count Russia out.
+Of course it is too early to speak of the pendulum swinging back, we’re still waiting.
+But both political events in the Western world and the Russian economy’s surprising stability during the downturn cannot fail to impact the attitude of our Western colleagues towards Russia.
+They are coming to believe more and more that the Russian market is ready to grow.

 — Philip, how have sanctions and counter-sanctions affected your business?

-— That is something we particularly avoid.
-It runs counter to the tenets of our policy, because Oliver Wyman aims to integrate Russia into the international operational model.
-At the commonplace level, each business has to be local.
-Without understanding what is actually happening, how our clients think and what they want, we cannot sell our services here, let alone fulfil our obligations.
+— This is exactly what we’re trying to avoid.
+It’s inconsistent with our strategy, since Oliver Wyman aims to integrate Russia into the international operational model.
+At the basic level each business has to be local.
+Without understanding what is actually happening, how our clients think and what they want, we cannot sell our services here, let alone fulfill our obligations.

-Oliver Wyman is part of the Marsh & McLennan Companies group.
-Oliver Wyman combines profound practical knowledge and the application of highly effective methods in the field of strategy development, improving operational efficiency, risk management and the transformation of organizations.
-Together with its clients, Oliver Wyman works out and implements strategies for the stable development of business.
+Oliver Wyman is a part of the Marsh & McLennan Companies group.
+Oliver Wyman has profound practical knowledge and aims to use the most advanced approaches in the area of strategy development, operational efficiency, risk management, and transformational programs.
+In cooperation with its clients, Oliver Wyman elaborates and implements sustainable business development strategies.

-— What other projects would you like to single out?
+— What other projects would you like to mention?

-— For example, in the past six months, we have been developing our own system of credit rating for companies represented in Russia.
-Considering that there are tens of thousands of these companies, this is very important work.
-We have developed a system which makes use of all publicly available data about the client, including data from the press.
-These data become the basis for calculating the credit rating.
+— For example, in the past six months we have been developing our own system of credit rating for companies represented in Russia.
+Considering that there are dozens of thousands of such companies, this project is extremely important.
+We have developed a system which makes use of all publicly available data about the client, including the media data.
+This data is to become the basis for calculating the credit rating.

-— You have stressed that the Moscow office of Oliver Wyman is no different from the others and works in the same way.
-There is much talk of corruption in Russia itself.
-Does this, or do any other factors, stand in the way of this principle?
+— You’ve paid special attention to the fact that the Moscow office of Oliver Wyman is no different from the others and works in the same way.
+There is much talk of corruption in Russia.
+Does this (or any other factors) get in the way?

-— In more than twenty years of working in Russia, I have only once had a client hint to me that he personally would need to get something out of it for us to be given a certain project.
+— I’ve been working in Russia for more than twenty years, and I have only once had a client mention that he personally would need to get something out of it for us to be given a project.
 Obviously, we had no further meetings with him.
-I don’t mean that we have not come across corruption in Russia.
-But for us, as for any company working with the biggest and most reliable companies in Russia, Europe and the rest of the world, our reputation is extremely important.
+This is not to say that we do not come across corruption in Russia.
+But our reputation is extremely important for us – as it is for any other company working with the largest and most reliable companies in Russia, Europe, and the rest of the world.

-— So what does a Russian client want?
+— So what do clients in Russia want?

-— On one hand, he wants to solve his specific problem: to increase the sales and efficiency of his business.
-On the other hand, he realizes that there is no need to re-invent the wheel.
-Consequently, he needs not only an efficient management team capable of producing and introducing something quickly.
-It’s also important to him to know what the best in the world is in this respect, and how to make use of it in Russia.
-Oliver Wyman meets this client requirement.
+— On one hand, they want to deliver on the target which is to increase sales and business efficiency.
+On the other hand, they realize there is no need to re-invent the wheel.
+So they need not only an efficient management team capable of developing and implementing something quickly.
+It’s also important to learn about international best practices and the potential of using those in Russia and Oliver Wyman can help clients do exactly that.

-— It is considered that now, in a period in which the rouble is cheap, it makes sense for foreigners to start new projects in Russia and invest their money here.
-What do you think about this?
+— It is considered that now when the rouble is down it makes sense for foreigners to start new projects in Russia and invest their money here.
+What do you think about it?

-— That is not the most important thing, There are opportunities here to obtain a good profit in any sector of business, simply because the Russian market is not properly serviced.
-In widely different spheres, there are big gaps to be filled.
-The more so since technologies are constantly progressing, and innovations are very popular in Russia.
-Incidentally, I do not share the stereotype view that Russia is a technologically backward country.
-This is not true.
-And the crisis has only given fresh impetus to technological renewal here.
-It has given rise to many transformations which have to be undertaken in many industries.
-The sort of technological revolution that Russia is having is hardly going to be possible in any other country in the next few years.
+— It’s not the most important thing.
+There are opportunities here to make substantial profit in any business sector, for the simple reason that the Russian market is not fully covered yet.
+In nearly all the spheres there are big gaps to be filled.
+The more so since technologies are constantly progressing and innovations are very popular in Russia.
+And the crisis has only given fresh impetus to technological modernization here.
+It has given rise to transformations which have to be undertaken in many industries.
+The sort of technological revolution that Russia is undergoing is hardly going to be possible in any other country in the next few years.
 Some large-scale projects which should have been carried out in Russia several years ago have been postponed because of the crisis.
-But they have not been closed down, only put into suspended animation.
+But they weren’t shut down, just suspended.
 Their hour will come.

 — This is a worldwide trend.
-But potential investors should take other factors into account.
-For example, the fact that there are many owners in Russia who want to get out of some asset or other, but have not yet found a buyer, or not at a price they like.
-So we can expect a vast number of changes in Russia.
-And no less a volume of business process regulation, which simply has to be dealt with.
-We come up against this virtually every day.
-Russia is interesting precisely because of the volume of forthcoming transformations.
-Each of these transformations opens up a new space for potential players.
-And the fact that many have recently given up on projects in Russia gives additional advantages to those who are not afraid to swim against the tide.
+But potential investors should take other factors into account as well.
+For example, the fact that there are many owners in Russia who’re willing to sell some assets but have not yet found a buyer or not at a price they like.
+So we can expect a vast number of changes in Russia and a large scope of business process regulation to be dealt with.
+We face it every day.
+Russia is attractive due to the volume of forthcoming transformations which will provide some new space for potential players.
+And the fact that many have recently given up on projects in Russia gives additional advantages to those who are not afraid to go against the flow.